Pauline Kleingeld

-Pauline Kleingeld (Rotterdam, 1962) is Professor of Philosophy at the University of Groningen, the Netherlands.
+Pauline Kleingeld (born 1962) is Professor of Philosophy at the University of Groningen, the Netherlands.
 She is known for her work in ethics and political philosophy, with an emphasis on Kant and Kantianism.
 In 2020 she was awarded the Spinoza Prize.

 Education and career

 Kleingeld studied at the Universities of Leiden and Frankfurt (religious studies and philosophy) and received her PhD from Leiden University in 1994 with a dissertation on Kant's philosophy of history.
-She taught at Washington University in St. Louis from 1993–2004, first as Assistant Professor, and from 2001 as Associate Professor of Philosophy.
+She taught at Washington University in St. Louis from 1993–2004, first as assistant professor, and from 2001 as associate professor of philosophy.
 She was Professor of Philosophy at Leiden University from 2004–2010.
 She has taught at the University of Groningen since 2011.

 Kleingeld was elected a member of the Royal Holland Society of Sciences and Humanities in 2007, a member of the Royal Netherlands Academy of Arts and Sciences in 2015, a Corresponding Fellow of the British Academy in 2022, a member of the Berlin-Brandenburg Academy of Sciences and Humanities in 2022, a member of the Institut International de Philosophie in 2023, and a member of the Academia Europaea in 2023.

 She served as President of the North American Kant Society from 2001–2003, as Dean of the Faculty of Philosophy, Leiden University, from 2006–2008, and as Chair of the Department of Ethics, Social and Political Philosophy at the University of Groningen from 2016–2020.

 She has led many research projects funded by grants from the Dutch Research Council (NWO) and is currently the director of the research project funded by the Spinoza Prize, titled 'Kant, Kantianism and Morality'.